Full Metabolic Blockage Protocol

 Though, it is very difficult to do right now.
 My protocol here is as much universal as it can be.
 But when tailored, there may be some supplements added, some removed, and also dosage ratio can be adjusted (some supplements can be favoured more, and some less).

 But frankly, even if we do our best, based on our current knowledge (which is very limited), it will still be more like a jump into the dark.

 I believe the real true tailoring will be possible only after Artificial Intelligence/neural networks take over the cancer treatment – it will happen probably in about 10 years.
-As there are so many variables – humanoids simply cannot do the math.
-The tailored protocol these days would be just „best efforts“ and „best guess“.
+As there are so many variables – humanoids simply cannot process and do the math.
+The tailored protocol these days would be just „best efforts“ and „best guesses“.